 Cleaned and structured data

-Secondary data has often been cleaned before using it for primary purposes.
-This means that the data already ascends to at least some data quality standards.
-There may be many quality issues with just gathered primary data.
-Thus researchers have to put additional resources to clean it.
-Additionally, secondary data is usually structured, which, as mentioned, may not suit the particular requirements of secondary research at hand, but it does bring some organization and readability, which can prove time-saving.
+Secondary data has often undergone some level of cleaning and organization for its original purpose.
+While additional preparation may still be necessary, researchers can frequently build upon existing data structures rather than starting entirely from raw data.
+There may be many quality issues with just the gathered primary data.
+Thus researchers have to put additional resources to clean and map data.
+Additionally, secondary data is usually structured, which, as mentioned, may not suit the particular requirements of the research at hand, but it does bring some organization and readability, which can prove time-saving.

 The large volume of data